Disassembler0/Win10-Initial-Setup-Script/README.md

 **Q:** For how long are you going to maintain the script?
 **A:** As long as I use Windows 10.

 **Q:** I really like the script.
-Is there any way to express gratitude and send a donation?
+Can I send a donation?
-**A:** Feel free to send donations via [PayPal donation link](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=disassembler%40dasm%2ecz&item_name=Disassembler&no_shipping=1).
-Any amount is appreciated, just be aware that PayPal charges [mediation fees](https://www.paypal.com/selfhelp/article/FAQ690).
-Also be aware that donations are completely voluntary and I'm not obliged to make any script adjustments in your favor regardless of the donated amount.
+**A:** Feel free to send donations via [PayPal](https://www.paypal.me/Disassembler).
+Any amount is appreciated, but keep in mind that donations are completely voluntary and I'm not obliged to make any script adjustments in your favor regardless of the donated amount.
+You can also drop me a mail to discuss an alternative way.

 &nbsp;